Historical Football Kits

 In 1891 King's Park became founder members of the Scottish Alliance, one of several leagues set up after the Scottish League was formed in 1890.
 After only one season, the club joined the Midland League and then helped form the Central Combination in 1897.
 The competition was abandoned with fixtures incomplete in 1903-04 and King's Park spent two seasons playing friendlies and in cup competition before joining the Scottish Union in 1906 and then the Central League in 1909.

-Competition was suspended in 1939 after the outbreak of World War Two: King's Park played on in regional competition and in June1940 the pitch was damaged by a German bomb.
+Competition was suspended in 1939 after the outbreak of World War Two: King's Park played on in regional competition and in June 1940 the ground was severely damaged by a stray German bomb.
 After a few games at the beginning of 1940-41 it was decided to close down for the rest of the war due to lack of interest and Forthbank Park was handed back to its owner.
 In the Spring of 1945, with the war drawing to a close, the club's future came up for discussion.
-Mr TH Fergusson wanted to purchase the Annfield Estate and re-establish senior football as soon as possible.
-The King's Park board, however, decided to wait for war compensation before re-starting the club.
-Fergusson went his own way and established Stirling Albion FC.
+Managing Director, Tom Fergusson decided to purchase land on the Annfield Estate and establish Stirling Albion FC as a new senior football club to replace King's Park.
+Despite angry protests that the liquidation laws were being manipulated to re-establish King's Park under a new name, free of debt, Stirling Albion were elected to replace the old club in the Scottish League in 1946.

-It was not until 1953 that the War Office settled King's Park's claim, which went entirely to pay off their creditors after which the club was formally wound up.
+King's Park FC continued to exist on paper until 1953 when the War Office settled the their claim for compensation, which went entirely to pay off creditors after which the club was formally wound up.

 Sources